Consumer Medicine Information

 These are the more common side effects of BYETTA.
 Mostly these are mild and short-lived.

-When using BYETTA some patients have lost >1.5 kg of weight per week.
+When using BYETTA some patients have lost more than 1.5 kg of weight per week.
 Rapid weight loss of this rate may be harmful.
-Tell

 Not all patients will lose weight.
 BYETTA may reduce your appetite.
 Nausea and vomiting were very commonly reported in patients

 using BYETTA.
 Mostly these were mild to moderate and short-lived.
 In most patients who initially experienced nausea, the frequency